About Indy Women’s Half Marathon “Trailblazer Award”

 The Indy Women’s Trailblazer Award program seeks to honor women who strive to make a difference in the lives of others, women who inspire others to succeed, and women who support other women and encourage them to lead healthy lifestyles.
 An honoree of the Indy Women’s Trailblazer Award must meet one of three criteria: she is an advocate for women’s running, she has changed her community for the better or she has overcome personal or physical adversity.

-This year’s Trailblazer Award winners will be announced prior to the race and recognized at a ceremony during the pre-race expo on Friday, September 18th 2020.
+This year’s Trailblazer Award winners will be announced prior to the race and recognized at the post race ceremony on Saturday, September 19th.

 Past winners of the Indy Women’s Half Marathon Trailblazer Award include: